 Grease removing detergents dissolve this oil fissures.
 Thus, take ring with these stones off when washing the dishes or hand laundry.
 If you need to clean them rub the stone with a (mild soapy) cloth and then rinse them with water.
 Visit a professional jeweler once in a while for a “refresh” and check of the sponges that hold the gem.

 Emeralds easily crack.
 This means when you wear them everyday, make sure to take them off when you perform work that could lead to a hit on the green gem.
 Exposure to extreme temperatures (e.g., continuous sunlight, tanning bed, sauna, etc.) also can create cracks.

 Store your emerald jewelry in soft cloth or pouches alone.
 Never ever store them together with other jewelry or in a rugged box.
 Doing so could cause scratches.

-A variety of the beryl is the aquamarin.
+A variety of the beryl is the aquamarine.
 The look of the day is inspired by the colors of these gemstones.
 Well, I guess the value would be low.
-The color is not gras green and not even.
+The color is not grass-green and not even.
 There are veins.
 And there is no clarity.
 LOL.